-What is a CRM:
+What is a CRM

 This can be understood by simply taking a more real-world (organic) course of a person looking to make friends reaches out to the masses looking to find people with common interests.
-In a CRM, this aspect is covered in Marketing Module where a company reaches out to a wide audience through different means like social media, emails, calls, etc. providing details of what all they have at offer.
+In a CRM, this aspect is covered in the Marketing Module where a company reaches out to a wide audience through different means like social media, emails, calls, etc. providing details of what they have on offer.
 In D365 (and most other CRMs), the recipient audience being the potential (future) customers are termed as Leads and the activity of reaching out is called Marketing Campaign.

-When a Lead shown interest in the information shared through the outreach, the probability of having a business deal with him\her\them increases and to highlight this aspect, CRM gives the feature to qualify\convert that lead into an Opportunity.
+When a Lead shows interest in the information shared through the outreach, the probability of having a business deal with him\her\them increases, and to highlight this aspect, CRM gives the feature to qualify\convert that lead into an Opportunity.

 The specifics of the answer can vary for each company based on the line of work and business model, but a very simple determining factor for most if not all cases is the level of information available at a given point in time.
 If the information is too little\scarce, it’s a lead.
-But if details like business requirement, desired products\services, etc. are available that can help in having a more specific idea of what this potential customer may be interested, it is an Opportunity.
+But if details like a business requirement, desired products\services, etc. are available that can help in having a more specific idea of what this potential customer may be interested in, it is an Opportunity.
 Generally, when such specifics are available, then related contact details like Organization Name (if applicable), Person Name, etc. are also available and for this D365 even gives an automation feature that when a Lead gets qualified into an Opportunity, it automatically creates a linked Account (Company\Group) and Contact (person) record in the CRM.

-The flow from Lead – to- Invoice (mentioned above) covers a major part of the CRM’s Sales Process but Customer Relationship Management does not end here as other aspects like Customer Retention, Feedback, Support, etc.
+The flow from Lead – to Invoice (mentioned above) covers a major part of the CRM’s Sales Process but Customer Relationship Management does not end here as other aspects like Customer Retention, Feedback, Support, etc.

-In the above flow, I have tried to explain the basics of D365 usage in parallel with the flow of a CRM, so it is also important to highlight that during the flow of Sales Process in Dynamics, other related processes, entities, etc. (like Products, Pricelists, etc.) also come into effect, but I did not elaborate much on them so that the core flow of a CRM is made clear.
+In the above flow, I have tried to explain the basics of D365 usage in parallel with the flow of a CRM, so it is also important to highlight that during the flow of the Sales Process in Dynamics, other related processes, entities, etc. (like Products, Pricelists, etc.) also come into effect, but I did not elaborate much on them so that the core flow of a CRM is made clear.

-What is Dynamics
+What is Dynamics?

 ERP is an ecosystem of software modules that can help in running the entire business for both internal and external processes.

-By this definition it is clear that CRM is a sub-set of ERP which covers specific areas like Sales, Support, etc.
+By this definition, it is clear that CRM is a sub-set of ERP which covers specific areas like Sales, Support, etc.

 Dynamics is a family of products that fall under the spectrum of Microsoft Business Solutions and each of the Dynamics products developed\procured by Microsoft (GP, NAV\BC, SL, FO\AX, Customer Service\CRM, etc.) caters to a specific set of functionalities that fall under the capability set of an ERP.
 With Dynamics, Microsoft provides you the option to choose a specific set of features like a Mini-ERP instead of taking a full-sized ERP, thereby making Dynamics a viable option even for small\mid-sized organizations as a Full-ERP is mostly used by larger enterprises.